 When you consider not only the injuries which can occur as a consequence of a wet floor slip but also the dangerous equipment in a modern day kitchen/ catering facilities for example, the potential types of injury can be fairly broad.
 However, over the years we have seen much focus on back, wrist and head injuries which can lead to significant compensation payments.

+So, how much compensation for slipping on wet floor?
 Typical compensation settlements for common injuries seen in a slip on wet floor injury claim are as follows:

 - Relatively minor back injuries from a slip on a wet floor where a full recovery is expected within three months tend to attract a compensation amount of up to £1,950.